Mammad900/Auto-AutoRun/README.md

 #### Description

-A documentation can contain one or more markdown files to be displayed, an icon, and a list of screen-shots.
+A documentation can contain one or more markdown / HTML / plain text files to be displayed, an icon, and a list of screen-shots.

 #### Creation

 1. Create a folder inside of the node folder, named `_docs`

-##### Markdown pages
+##### Pages

-1. Create/paste any markdown file to the `_docs` folder.
-Make sure it has the extension `.md`
+1. Create/paste any markdown/HTML/plain text file to the `_docs` folder.

+   Markdown file should have the extension `.md` or `.markdown`
+   HTML files should be `.html` or `.htm`
+   Plain text files should be `.txt`

 ##### Icon